 - Use colors that are both complementary and analogous.
 You should maintain a warm or cool palette.
 Keep splashes of complementary hues to a minimum.

 - Make sure your logo looks good in grayscale, straight black and white, and in a simplified two-color process.
 Again, this is going to be printed and stamped on everything, it needs to be presentable in any form.

 - Keep the basic color theory in mind as you get into the design process.
 But don’t be afraid to bend a couple of rules.

 05. Use Fonts To Add Personality

 Logo designers have access to a host of high-quality fonts these days.
 Even expensive fonts are available for free or at an affordable cost.
 One of the major roles of fonts is to give some personality to a graphic design like a logo.
-When we see a person, we assess his/her personality.
-We pay attention to the dressing sense of the person and what are his/her behavioral features.
+When we see a person, we assess their personality.
+We pay attention to the dressing sense of the person and what are their behavioral features.
 In the same way, when we see a logo, we assess its personality.

 Mostly, the personality of a logo is made of its fonts or typefaces.
 For example, if a company’s name in a logo is in big fonts, it comes out as a strong personality.
 Most of the sports logos have big fonts as they want to brand their sports and business as robust and strong.
 Similarly, if logos of .businesses that make and sell toys have handwritten fonts.

 Your logo should be a simple design.
 Every design expert will give you this advice.
 One of the reasons for keeping the design simple is that it is easier to understand.
 Every potential customer can understand a logo, business card, website and other graphic designs just at a glance.
 That is the main aim of a design.
 But if the audience takes time to understand the meaning of a design, it will be ignored easily as no one has time to decipher its meaning.